 On February 4, an Idaho storage company released security footage showing Vallow visiting a storage unit in October and November, where she and a man — presumed to be her brother, Alex Cox — left behind items that reportedly belong to the two children.
 According to the East Idaho News, the belongings included photographs, clothing, bicycles, and blankets.

-On February 10, CBS News reported that Idaho police had recently found Tylee’s cell phone with Vallow and Daybell, and that it had been used after the 17-year-old’s disappearance.
-In October — a month after Tylee disappeared — two small Venmo payments were made from Tylee’s phone to a family member.
-Also, on October 25, a text was allegedly sent from the phone to a concerned friend: “hi. miss you guys too …luv ya.”
+On February 10, CBS News reported that Idaho police had found Tylee’s cell phone with Vallow and Daybell, and that it had been used after the 17-year-old’s disappearance.
+In October, a month after Tylee disappeared, two small Venmo payments were made from Tylee’s phone to a family member.
+Also, on October 25, a text was allegedly sent from the phone to a concerned friend: “hi. miss you guys too … luv ya.”
 According to the report, the friend found the text suspicious.

-In the past six months, a number of people close to the couple have mysteriously died.
+A number of other people close to the couple have mysteriously died.

-While JJ and Tylee have been reported missing since September, bizarre occurrences involving the couple date back to July, when Vallow’s brother, Alex Cox, shot and killed Vallow’s estranged husband, Charles Vallow.
+While JJ and Tylee were reported missing in September, bizarre occurrences involving the couple date back to July, when Vallow’s brother, Alex Cox, shot and killed Vallow’s estranged husband, Charles Vallow.
 At the time, detectives ruled the shooting a self-defense.
 In August, Vallow, her children, and Cox moved to Rexburg, Idaho, where Daybell joined them at the end of the month.
 Then, in December, Cox died of what the Times refers to as “unknown causes.”